In this exercise I drew my inspiration from a wide range of sources:

 - I watched and took pictures from the TV Series Life on Earth to get some ideas for the type of creatures I might imagine and further develop from these abstract dots and lines.

-- I looked at artists and illustrators like Hieronymous Bosch and Shaun Tan.
+- I looked at artists and illustrators like Hieronymus Bosch and Shaun Tan.

-- I looked back at some of the ‘imaginings’ series integrating analogue and digital techniques that I had done as part of the Illustration 1 course.
+- I looked back at some of the ‘imaginings’ series from my Illustration 1 portfolio on integrating analogue and digital techniques that I had done as part of the Illustration 1 course.

 Draw – scan – colour